Interested in becoming an editor for Polyphony Lit? Take our editorial training course and join the staff!

 -

-If you submit a revision of a piece that has already been returned to you, type the abbreviation (REV), in parentheses, after the title you enter.
+If you submit a revision of a piece that we have already reviewed, type "(REV)" after the title.

 -